mozilla/maintainer-cohort/_articles/week-2/activities.md

 1. I have early ideas, and inspiration for how my career goals, connect with leadership in open source.
 2. I can articulate the importance of documentation, and open communication.
+3. I can name the 3 files needed as basic documentation in a new Open Source project.
 3. I understand the importance of saying 'no', for both the project and my well being.
 4. I can describe 3 strategies for closing a task or PR (based on Jess's blog post).
 5. I understand that leaders in open source, distribute work and ask for help :)
 6. I can list 3 bots, and how they can assist an open source project.
-7. I can list 3 reasons why a pull request would not be accepted.
+7. I can list 3 reasons why a pull request might not be accepted.
 8. I understand that no project benefits from my leadership, if I am burnt out, over committed.
 That self-care is a priority.